abde-r/K3d/README.md

   ---
 </br>
 <div align="start">
- <h4>◦ K3s and Ingress:</h4>
+ <h4>◦ K8s and Ingress:</h4>
-<p>Using k3s to host web applications, with an Ingress controller provisioned by an automated script.
+<p>Using k8s to host web applications, with an Ingress controller.
 The setup allows for seamless routing of web traffic to the applications, enabling access via both hostname and IP address.
-The automated script simplifies the deployment and configuration of the entire environment, ensuring an efficient and scalable solution for hosting web apps in a Kubernetes-based infrastructure.</p>
+This will simplify the deployment and configuration of the entire environment, ensuring an efficient and scalable solution for hosting web apps in a Kubernetes infrastructure.</p>
 </div>

   ---